 - Here you have a choice:

-For refreshments in the lovely surroundings of Delapre Abbey, in 15 metres, after a red dog waste bin and a buried cattle grid, turn left in to woods.
+For refreshments in the lovely surroundings of Delapre Abbey, in 15 metres, after a buried cattle grid and a red dog waste bin, turn left in to woods.
 The wide dirt path runs just inside the woods, with the golf course to your left behind trees and bushes.
 In 180 metres, after another red bin, fork right by a tree with a yellow arrow (pointing left).
 On emerging from the trees, follow the path round to the right and shortly you will see the back of Delapre Abbey ahead.
 Cut across grass to the middle part of the building, which is coloured white.
 In 120 metres you reach the Orangery Cafe.
 Leaving the cafe, turn left following the wall, passing the walled garden (which is worth a look).
 In 40 metres, at the corner of the wall, continue ahead.
 In 40 metres you reach a circular pond with stone walls.
 Take the muddy path to the left here and continue across a lawn to pass through a wooden gate in 100 metres between a wall on the left and an information board on the right.
 Cross the wide path and take the narrower path ahead, which veers sharply to the right.
 You are now back on the main route at paragraph 35 below.

 Note that the detour to Delapre Abbey increases the distance by 0.3 kms.